OfficeDev/SharePoint-Code-Analysis-Framework-Rules/README.md

-Custom Rules for the SharePoint Code Analysis Framework (SPCAF)
+Rules for the SharePoint Code Analysis Framework (SPCAF)
 ===============================================================

 Summary